-A person with standing may appear and object orally at the first hearing on any matter before the Probate Court.
-Thereafter objections, including grounds of opposition, to any petition or other pleading filed in Probate Court must be set forth in writing, filed and served either as required by statute or, in the absence of specific statutory requirements, by 4:30 pm at least three full court days before the next scheduled hearing date on the petition or pleading, e.g., for a court hearing on Wednesday, the objections must be filed by 4:30 p.m. the preceding Thursday.
-If written objections have not been filed in accordance with this rule, the court may decide the matter pursuant to California Rules of Court, Rule 7.801 as if no objection had been made.
+A. A person with standing may appear and object orally at the first hearing on any matter before the Probate Court.
+Thereafter objections, including grounds of opposition, to any petition or other pleading filed in Probate Court must be set forth in writing, filed and served either as required by statute or, in the absence of specific statutory requirements, by 4:30 p.m. at least three court days before the next scheduled hearing date on the petition or pleading, e.g., for a court hearing on Wednesday, the objections must be filed by 4:30 p.m. the preceding Thursday.
+If written objections have not been filed in accordance with this rule, the court may decide the matter pursuant to California Rules of Court, rule 7.801 as if no objection had been made.
 In any event, written objections may not thereafter be made without leave of court by the party orally objecting.
+This Rule is not applicable to law and motion matters governed by Chapter 23.